 In the latter, rare case, the DSO may elect to take proactive decisions.
 These proactive decisions will improve communication service availability.
 It is essential to maintain the best possible communication service availability to avoid even brief intervals of lack of availability of communication.
 If there is a specific need to monitor and manage the network during one of these intervals, it will not be possible to do so (i.e. by means of Distribution Automation or SCADA smart energy services), and this could lead to damage or an outage affecting energy service customers.

 Background

-See use case 6.1.
+See use case C.2.

-6.5.2 Details
+6.1.2 Details

 Use Case Actors